 As you get to know your new dog, you may also discover new dietary needs.
 Dogs with allergies, skin issues, or heart conditions can benefit from dog foods supplemented with omega-3 and omega-6 fatty acids for skin/coat health, such as flaxseed, fish, and sunflower oils.
 If your pup is packing on the pounds despite getting lots of exercise, your vet may recommend a ‘weight control’ dog food.
 And if you find that your dog has a sensitive stomach, a diet formulated for digestive support might help with that.

 Even if your dog is thriving, it couldn’t hurt to mix up formulas and proteins every now and then to make things more interesting (if the change doesn’t cause an upset stomach).
-Thankfully dogs don’t need as much variety as people do — as much as variety stresses us out.
+Thankfully, dogs don’t need as much variety as people do.

 Kate Sheofsky hails from San Francisco, where she developed a love of writing, Giants baseball, and houses she can’t afford.
 She currently lives in Portland, OR, and works as a freelance writer and content strategist.
 When not typing away on her laptop, she enjoys tooling around the city with her two rescue pups searching for tasty food and sunny patios.